ziegs/schwab1099b/README.md

    Paste it into the console window.

 8. Now the fun begins.
 You'll notice the form only has 3 entries available.
-In the console, type `addEntries()`.
+In the console,
+   type:

+   `> addEntries()`

    This will add more entries.
 Ideally you should have 24 entries available and the button to add more should be gone.
 If not, manually push the add more entries button until it's gone.
 (I couldn't find the right delay amount to make this work automatically 100% of the time.)

+9. Now type in the console:

+   `> enterValues(0, 24)`

-9. Now type in the console `enterValues(0, 24)` or if you have fewer than 24 transactions, use that number.
+   Or if you have fewer than 24 transactions, use that number.
 You should see all of your data entered automatically.

 10. *Very important!* Click in the first entry field and use the tab key to advance through every field in the form.
 Yes, it's annoying, but TurboTax will not recognize the entries otherwise.